WenyuanLi-HKU-SAAS/Mean-Field-Analysis-of-Mutual-Insurance-Market/README.md

 ``main_non_constrained_maketable.py'' is making the table for errors between the ODE explicit solution and the deep learning algorithm

-``main_non_constrained.py'' is to compute the single case under non-constrained settings
+``main_non_constrained.py'' is computing the single case under non-constrained settings

-``main_constrained.py'' is to compute the single case under constrained settings
+``main_constrained.py'' is computing the single case under constrained settings

 ``main_plot.py'' is for plotting figures.